BaselNsralla/react-form-validation/README.md

 ### Input

 * `name` a string which can be used as an index, or even a namespace for inputs with same categories. `name` is used to index the `faileMessage` of an input in the `failMessages` object.
-	* All inputs with the same name will be in the same array in `faileMessage`
+	* All inputs with the same name will be in the same array.
 * `max` the max number of charecters constraint.
 * `min` the min number of charecters constraint.
 * `validationFailMessage` a string which you can put some index or message `e.g` `"Phone number does not have charecters"` or whatever you want.
 It will basicly be one one of the `failMessages` in the `onSubmit`  `failMessages` parameter.
 * `regexToMatch` the pattern the text must match to succeed.
 * `regexNotToMatch` the pattern that the text must never match.
 * `customValidation` A COOL function which you can add to check the input in your own way, it will have two parameters:
 	  * `Current input value`
 	  * `next` which is a callback that you should run when your validation is done and send it a parameter of `true` if success and `false` if not,
 * `required` default `true`
 * `type` is the type of the input.
 * `value` the initial value, if you want that.